MetroManSR/MetroWeb/en/balkeon/docs/conjunctions.md

 'I like it when you're silent, because you're like absent'

-`Plachir erok yu kasir, pok yu sir lak nosirian`
+`Placir erok yu kasir, pok yu sir lak nosirian`

 > Where is [Kua](../../grammar/complexsentences) used (Complex Sentences)